The Truth About The Phantom of the Opera

 The tank is a far cry from the eerily romantic, candle-lit haven in Phantom.
 Due to modern day health and safety codes, the area is now brightly lit.
 And its use is actually quite practical—it’s where local firefighters train for underwater rescue missions.

 Now, about that chandelier.
 As far as we know, no one has ever deliberately sabotaged the seven-ton bronze and crystal fixture.
 But in 1896, a counterweight from the massive chandelier did fall, killing one person.

-There may be more non-fiction mixed in with Leroux's story.
+There may be more nonfiction mixed in with Leroux's story.
 Legend has it that Leroux gave a deathbed confession in 1927, claiming that what he had written 17 years earlier was absolutely true.
-While there is enough crossover between fact and fiction to make you wonder, Vidal says no worker or patron has ever encountered a ghost at the Paris Opera: “Although we do blame the Phantom as a joke if something inexplicable happens.”
+While there is enough crossover between fact and fiction to make you wonder, Vidal said no worker or patron has ever claimed to have encountered a ghost at the Paris Opera: “Although we do blame the Phantom as a joke if something inexplicable happens.”